Ashiq5/AdvTrainingExperiment/README.md

 To run this project, you need to do the following things:
 1. Create a file **config.yml** in the project root directory and copy the **config.yml.demo** file contents to the new file
 2. Change the file paths if need be
+3. Create folders named adv_samples, models, details, result inside the AdversaialTraining directory.
-3. Open the AdversarialTraining/main.py (entry point) file and change the TODOs according to the following
+4. Open the AdversarialTraining/main.py (entry point) file and change the TODOs according to the following

    a.
 For training, set the **task** variable to "train"